RogerVFbr/MySQLAccess/README.md

 - Requires Java SDK 12.
 - To use local database install MySQL Community Server (https://dev.mysql.com/downloads/mysql/)
 - To manage your databases visually use MySQL Workbench (https://dev.mysql.com/downloads/workbench/)
-- Information you need to know before you use this:
-  - Target server I.P.
-  - Target server port number
-  - Database name
-  - Username
-  - Password
-  - Names of the tables you need to access
-  - Names and types of the columns of these tables
+- Information about the database you wish to manipulate (server I.P., port number, database name, username, password, names of the tables you need to access, names and types of the columns on these tables)

 ## MySQL Connector Installation
 The MySQL Connector is needed on any Java project using JDBC and dealing with MySQL